firstdraft/appdev-lessons/lessons/rps-rcav.md

 Most obviously, the user might be visiting the URLs in their browser by typing into the address bar or clicking on links.
 Or, more and more commonly, users might be visiting from native iPhone or Android apps without even knowing that, behind the scenes, they are visiting URLs to store and retrieve the information they need.

-But make no mistake: if there is information being stored in a central database, then there's a <mark>web server</mark> running somewhere and URLs are being visited with each *action* a user takes.
-When somebody puts that URL into the address bar and hits enter, they are actually triggering a specific Ruby method.
+But make no mistake: if there is information being stored in a central database, then there's a <mark>web server</mark> running somewhere and URLs are being visited with each _action_ a user takes.
+When somebody puts that URL into the address bar and hits <kbd>Enter</kbd>, they are triggering a specific Ruby `method`.

-In the background, there is a a *noun* (the object) and a *verb* (the instance method), `Object#method`[^dot_vs_octo].
-That method is actually going to do the work of drawing the correct page of information with exactly the right information for that user and outputting it in the right format (almost alway HTML).
-So our job is to write those Ruby methods (called "actions") and allow users to trigger those methods when they visit each URL.
+In the background, there is a a _noun_ (the object) and a _verb_ (the instance `method`): `Object#method`[^dot_vs_octo].
+This `method` does the work of drawing the correct page of information for the user.
+Our job is to write those Ruby `method`s (called _actions_), and allow users to trigger them when they visit each URL.

-[^dot_vs_octo]: Recall from [Our own classes][Our own classes], that `Object#method` notation symbolizes an <mark>*instance* method</mark>, while `Object.method` notation symbolizes a <mark>*class* method</mark>.
+[^dot_vs_octo]: Recall from [Our own classes][Our own classes], that `Object#method` notation symbolizes an <mark>_instance_ `method`</mark>, while `Object.method` notation symbolizes a <mark>_class_ `method`</mark>.

-So we can write any Ruby we want in those action methods.
-We can generate random numbers, read from APIs, calculate things, send text messages, and more.
+We can write any Ruby we want in those <mark>action `method`s</mark>.
+We can generate random numbers, read from <mark>API</mark>s, calculate things, send text messages, and more.
 But every action must do one of two things:

-1. *Render* a response, by sending back some HTML and displaying a new page
+1. <mark>*Render*</mark> a response, by sending back some HTML and displaying a new page

-2. *Redirect*, or forward the user onward to another URL.
+2. <mark>*Redirect*</mark>, or forward the user onward to another URL.

-And that's everything that happens between the user visiting a URL and getting a response, and it is now a complete Route + Controller + Action + Response *request lifecycle*.
-We map every URL to one Ruby method that we write in advance and then we wire everything together so that Rails will listen for user visits and when someone visits a particular URL, then Rails will call the method we prepared that will handle getting the database information and wrapping it in bootstrapped markup and sending the HTML to the user's browser.
+And that's _everything_ that happens between the user visiting a URL and getting a response, it is a complete <mark>_request lifecycle_</mark>.
+Every URL is mapped to one Ruby `method`, and then we wire everything together so that Rails will listen for user visits.
+When someone visits a particular URL, then Rails will call the `method` we prepared, which will handle getting any database information, wrapping it in bootstrapped markup, and sending the HTML to the user's browser.

 You can fully _specify_ a web application by listing out the URLs that users can visit, and what happens when each URL is visited.
 For example, let's say we wanted to build an interactive game of Rock, Paper, Scissors.
-The complete specifications (or **specs**, for short) for this app might look like this:
+The complete specifications (or <mark>_specs_</mark>, for short) for this app might look like this:

- - **http://[OUR APP DOMAIN]/rock** — Should display "You played rock.", a random move by the computer, and the outcome.
+ - **http\://[APP DOMAIN]/rock** — Should display "You played rock.", a random move by the computer, and the outcome.
- - **http://[OUR APP DOMAIN]/paper** — Should display "You played paper.", a random move by the computer, and the outcome.
+ - **http\://[APP DOMAIN]/paper** — Should display "You played paper.", a random move by the computer, and the outcome.
- - **http://[OUR APP DOMAIN]/scissors** — Should display "You played scissors.", a random move by the computer, and the outcome .
+ - **http\://[APP DOMAIN]/scissors** — Should display "You played scissors.", a random move by the computer, and the outcome .
- - **http://[OUR APP DOMAIN]/** — A welcome page that displays
+ - **http\://[APP DOMAIN]/** — A welcome page that displays
     - "Happy Monday!" (or whatever day it is).
     - The rules of the game.
     - For example,